 A vital component of UHart’s community, Hartford Athletics is completing a transition to an NCAA Division III model.
-Currently fielding 17 NCAA sports, the University plans to add tennis, field hockey, and ice hockey in coming years.
-A new track and field was recently announced.
+Currently fielding 17 NCAA sports, the University plans to add tennis and field hockey in 2025.
+A new track and field will open in fall 2024.

 In May 2021, the University’s Board determined that Division III’s approach to intercollegiate athletics better aligns with the University’s mission and goals of creating exceptional academic, co-curricular, and wellness experiences for all students.
 In their decision, the Board recognized the many ways in which generations of student-athletes and athletics alumni represent the University in and out of uniform and acknowledged the significant positive impact they have had on our institution.